-Goal (degree of implementation) Good practice T 1 2 3 6a Reduction of inerts taken to landfill compared to the volume forecast in project.
+Goal (degree of implementation) Good practice I 1 2 3 6a Reduction of inerts taken to landfill compared to the volume forecast in project.
 3 More than 5% reduction.
 More than 15% reduction.
 More than 30% reduction. implementation rate 93 88 90 62 69 65 21 16 19 17 15 16 6b Classification/segregation of construction and demolition wastes for its individual management.
 2 Construction and demolition wastes are segregated into one more category than those requested by law.
 Construction and demolition wastes are segregated into two more categories than those requested by law.
 All construction and demolition wastes are segregated and recycled/reused. implementation rate 83 91 88 53 41 46 24 33 29 22 27 25 бc Changes in the design or in the building system with regard to the use of materials that generate hazardous wastes such as asbestos, de-coffering liquids, additives, resins, varnishes, paints, etc., generating wastes of less or no danger.
-3 Some hazardous wastes, which were predicted to be produced in the project, are not generated in at least one activity/unit on site; e.g. applying water-based paints instead of paints with organic solvents.
-Idem in three or more activities.
-Idem five or more activities. implementation rate 60 38 46 100 67 83 0 33 17 0 0 0 6d Reduction of packaging waste through practices such as requesting materials with packaging that is returnable to the supplier, re-use of polluted packaging, reception of elements in bulk that are normally provided in packages, etc. 2 Applied to two or more materials.
-Idem, to five or more.
+3 Some haz which we produced not gener one activi applying v instead of solvents. ardous was re predicter in the proji ated in at l ty/unit on s water-baser paints wit stes, d to be ect, are east site; e.g. d paints h organic Idem in three or more activities.
+Idem five or more activities. implementation rate 60 38 46 100 67 83 0 33 17 0 0 0 6d Reduction of packaging waste through practices such as requesting materials with packaging that is returnable to the supplier, re-use of polluted packaging, reception of elements in bulk that are normally provided in packages, etc. 2 Applied to two or more materials. ldem, to five or more.
 Idem, to ten or more. implementation rate 83 69 75 89 77 83 11 9 10 0 14 7 6e Management of excavation wastes.
 2 More than 1% on other site for restoration of degraded area.
 More than 30%.
 More than 50%. implementation rate 90 79 83 42 55 51 32 24 26 26 21 23 6f Valuation of rubble.
-2 Reuse or recycling on another worksite or external plant.
-Reuse on the same worksite.
-Recycling of stones setting up a plant on the same worksite . implementation rate 87 70 77 67 33 49 30 47 39 4 20 12 6g Use of devices to reduce waste volume (paper, cardboard, metal, etc.).
+2 Reuse or i worksite o recycling or or external n another plant.
+Reuse on the same w /orksite.
+Recycling a plant or of stones so the same etting up worksite . implementation rate 87 70 77 67 33 49 30 47 39 4 20 12 6g Use of devices to reduce waste volume (paper, cardboard, metal, etc.).
 1 Applied to one type of waste.
 Applied to two different types of waste.
-Applied to three or more different types of waste. implementation rate 96 74 83 60 40 50 20 44 32 20 16 18 in 2014 were of less or no danger.
+Applied to three or more different types of waste. implementation rate 96 74 83 60 40 50 20 44 32 20 16 18 Bui lding Civil engin eering worl ks  T otal in 2014 were of less or no danger.
 Through simple practices, such as requesting materials in returnable packaging from the supplier, reusing contaminated containers, avoiding the purchase of elements in containers but rather in bulk, we have managed to reduce the volume of packaging waste in 75% of works.